golubitsky/music/README.md

 - [ ] Flashcards for intervals
   - [ ] Ascending
   - [ ] Descending
+  - [ ] Ear training.
+Tones.
   - [ ] Thirds and Sevenths
     - [x] △, m7, 7
     - [ ] o
-    - [ ] ø — might not be necessary, 3 and 7 are same as for m7.
+    - [ ] ø —— might not be necessary, 3 and 7 are same as for m7.
 - [ ] Flashcards UI enhancements.
   - [x] Indicate current deck (perhaps on card).
   - [x] Front/Back is a toggle (relevant after multiple types of flashcards).